bounswe/bounswe2023group4/reports/lab_report_7.md

 ## UI/UX Considerations
 ### Existing Nice Features
 -  Google and normal registration are linked.
-Using the same email and google registration with the same email results in a single account.
+Using the normal registration and google registration with the same email results in a single account.
 -  In poll creation, options for creating a poll get revealed as user enters the options to not overwhelm the user.
 -  Google mail selection mobile UI is intriguing.
 -  We have light and dark color theme.
 This option considers the user's preference in their machine.